 Su Yon Pak

 Independent study in connection with a supervised field placement of at least eight weeks in length.
-Required meetings with field education staff are arranged.
-Proposals must be submitted to the senior director of integrative and field-based education prior to registration.

 Prerequisites: FE 103 and FE 104.
 Permission of the instructor.